qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 In order to read and write tables from a database format QGIS supports you have to create a connection to that database.
-While :ref:`QGIS Browser Panel <browser_panel>` is the simplest and recommanded way to connect to and use databases, QGIS provides other tools to connect to each of them and load their tables:
+While :ref:`QGIS Browser Panel <browser_panel>` is the simplest and recommended way to connect to and use databases, QGIS provides other tools to connect to each of them and load their tables: